sungjinwoo-monarch/sungjinwoo-monarch/README.md

 #  **ꯍꯥꯏ • Hi • नमस्ते • مرحبًا, I'm Mohamad Istab Ahamad** 👋

-I'm a Computer Science student from India with a background in biology and a strong interest in artificial intelligence, software development, and emerging technologies.
+I'm a Computer Science student from Manipur(India) with a background in biology and a strong interest in artificial intelligence, software development, and emerging technologies.
 I enjoy building projects, solving problems, and exploring new ideas through code.
 This GitHub profile is where I share my projects, experiments, and learning journey as I continue to grow as a developer.

 ##  Highlights